THE GRAND TOUR

-I designed The Grand Tour for couples who couldn't imagine their wedding without being surrounded by the grandeur of the outdoors, and want to have plenty of time to enjoy it.
+I designed The Grand Tour for couples who can’t imagine their wedding day without being surrounded by the grandeur of nature.
 For some of us, a thundering waterfall, a rocky beach, a deep mossy forest, or a glacial lake is simply the only venue that will do.
-The Grand Tour is at least five hours and can extend over two days.
-Most couples go with my All Day option so we have the most flexibility (and time to relax a bit in between adventures).
+The Grand Tour is at least five hours and can extend over multiple days.
+Many couples choose the All Day option so we have the most flexibility to follow nature’s whims.
+I have photographed Grand Tours all over the world and offer destination collections (see below).

 pinwheel.png